-Find out what’s been happening and what might be coming next, with Cleveleys Community Team updates.
+Find out what’s been happening and what might be coming next, with Cleveleys Coastal Community Team updates.
 Find out what Cleveleys Coastal Community Team is here.

 Stub it out to Keep Cleveleys Tidy, 20.4.18

 Cigarette ends are the bane of the town centre streets.
-Thanks to the children of Northfold School, new litter bins have been installed as somewhere for smokers to safely dispose of their cigarettes instead of throwing them on the floor.
+Thanks to the children of Northfold School, new litter bins have been made and installed as somewhere for smokers to safely dispose of their cigarettes instead of throwing them on the floor.
 Read about the cigarette bin project here.

 Cleveleys Coastal Community Team Updates, January 2018